 But how to figure out what to see and do during this “insider’s season”?
-Turns out there are three great ways to get a handle on all the Cab Season deals.
-Read on.
+Turns out there are three great ways to experience what the distinct towns of Napa Valley have to offer during Cabernet Season.

-The 2019–20 edition of this annual book, which just launched November 1, 2019 runs through March 2020.
-It’s your entrée to 15 high-end experiences, with a retail value of more than $1,000.
-The book costs $75 and is good for two people.
+The 2020–21 edition of this annual book, which just launched November 1, 2020, is extended through June 2021 for the first time ever.
+It’s your VIP entrée to 14 high-end experiences, with a retail value of more than $800.
+The book costs $75 and is good for one person.
 Here are a few experiences to whet your appetite.

 Clif Family Winery.
-Enjoy small production wines paired with chef-curated seasonal bites from Clif Family's organic farm.
+Food, wine and farming experience!
+Delight your senses with small production wines paired with chef-curated seasonal bites from Clif’s organic farm.

-Further north, the town of Calistoga greets Cabernet Season with its tenth-annual Winter in the Wineries Passport, good December 7, 2019 through February 9, 2020.
-Passport holders will be treated to complimentary wine-tasting flights at 16 local wineries spanning the full range of the Calistoga wine region, from a towering hillside castle to cozy downtown tasting rooms.
+Further north, the town of Calistoga greets Cabernet Season with its 11th annual Winter in the Wineries Passport, good December 5, 2020 through February 7, 2021.
+Passport holders will be treated to complimentary wine-tasting flights at 15 local wineries spanning the full range of the Calistoga wine region, from a towering chateau to cozy downtown tasting rooms.

-For $60 per person, you’ll receive complimentary wine tastings at participating wineries, complimentary corkage at participating restaurants and discounts at Calistoga lodging, spas, and shops.
+For $60 per person, receive complimentary wine tastings at participating wineries, complimentary corkage at participating restaurants and discounts at Calistoga lodging, spas and shops.
 The Passport is valued at over $400 in wine tastings alone, and if you visit just two or three wineries, you’ll already have justified the cost of the book.
-Participating wineries include Castello di Amorosa, Chateau Montelena, Sterling Vineyards, and more.
+Participating wineries include Pope Valley Winery, Chateau Montelena, Tamber Bey Vineyards, and more.